How do you use the verb sembra in Italian? What does it mean? How do you pronounce it?

 We seem to have arrived a few minutes early.

 Sembri avere fretta.

 You seem to be in a hurry.

 I hate mosquitoes, but they seem to love me.

 Sembrate spaventati.
 Che cosa è successo?

-You look frightened.
+You look scared.
 What happened?

 Sembri un ottimo nuotatore.

 You seem to be a very good swimmer.